FB MSBS Grot: History

+In January 2025, a photo appeared on the X website (formerly Twitter) showing small arms captured by soldiers of the Democratic Republic of the Congo from M23 rebels, amongst them is an MSBS Grot C chambered in 7.62×39mm cartridge.

+On 11 December 2025, FB Radom announced that the MSBS GROT Pistol had received certification from the U.S. Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), authorizing its import and sale on the United States civilian market under the requirements of the Gun Control Act of 1968.
+The certification covered three barrel variants, and the rifle was to be distributed in the United States by Arms of America.

-Design
+Design details

 The MSBS Grot is a selective fire modular assault rifle which is capable of semi-automatic, 3-round burst and fully automatic fire.
 It has a cyclic rate of fire of around 700–900 rounds per minute.

-Grot variants use the same lock and the modular structure ensures the interchangeability of parts and accessories.

 The MSBS-5.56 features fully ambidextrous controls and Picatinny rail, and it may also be fed from standard STANAG magazines.

 Modularity

 Both the MSBS Grot C and MSBS Grot B are planned in 5 different configurations and have many common interchangeable parts and can be converted from one to the other: